Why a SaaS content marketing strategy is more than a content calendar

 The constraint here is not people but confidence.
 Until leaders can see where judgment is being wasted, they hesitate to move it.

 Alongside headcount pressure sits budget scrutiny.
 AI tools are relatively inexpensive on their own, but the cumulative effect of experimentation adds up quickly.
-Leaders are wary of SaaS sprawl, especially when many tools promise leverage without clearly stating what work they are replacing.
+Leaders worry about SaaS sprawl, especially when many tools promise leverage without clearly stating what work they are replacing.

 Most leaders are aware that their data and systems are not as clean as they should be.
 CRM hygiene is inconsistent, definitions vary by team, reports require interpretation before they can be trusted...
 There is often a quiet embarrassment attached to this reality.